tensorflow/tfjs/tfjs-backend-webgpu/README.md

 # FAQ

 ### When should I use the WebGPU backend?
-WebGPU as the successor of WebGL will provide a hardware accelerated solution.
-Theoretically, webgpu is recommended to be used in any scenario used by WebGL and provide comparable or better performance.

 The mission of WebGPU backend is to achieve the best performance among all approaches.
 However, this target can not be met overnight, but we are committed to supporting it with rapid and continuous performance improvement.
 Many